subirvarma/GeneralCognitics/Publications.md

 10. [*Comparison of Scheduling Strategies in Multi-Processor Systems*](https://subirvarma.github.io/GeneralCognitics/Pubs/fj3.pdf)

 ### 1995 - 2004

+I became interested in Broadband Access in 1995, and made the move to Silicon Valley where most of the action was happening.
+This was the era of 28.8 kbps modems, and with the Web exploding in popularity, there was an urgent need to increase the speed to bring Internet Access to the home.
+I initially worked on Cable Modems at one of the early companies in this field called Hybrid Networks.
+I also become heavily involved in the IEEE802.14 Cable Modem Standards Group during this period.
+My work at Hybrid culimnated in the HAS2000 System for which I designed the upstream Medium Access Control protocol.
+I left Hybrid in 1999 and co-founded a start-up called Aperto Networks which aimed to bring high speed Internet Access to the home using wireless broadband.
+Wireless at this time was used mainly for voice, with very poor support for data.
+Aperto successfully brought a product called [PacketMax](https://www.apertonet.com/) to market which was successful in providing a high speed wireless pipe to homes and businesses.
+This company still exists as part of a Canadian company called Tranzeo Wireless.

 1. [*Efficient Algorithms for the Exact Computation of the Loss Curve for Video Sources*](https://subirvarma.github.io/GeneralCognitics/Pubs/lc.pdf)